 When a student is late to school, they must sign in through Student Services, presenting their diary for sign off.
-A red stamp in the diary or equivalent will indicate that no parent note was presented, and that this lateness will need to be resolved by a parent/guardian through signing the red stamp by the next school day, or by responding to the weekly attendance email sent home by a School Officer.
+A red stamp in the diary or equivalent will indicate that no parent note was presented, and that this lateness will need to be resolved by a parent/guardian through signing the red stamp by the next

 Prior to attending any outside school appointments or commitments, students must follow the school 'sign out' process.
 This is done by presenting with their diary in Student Services before school or at recess where they will be issued with a Department of Education Leave Pass for Partial Absence from School.
 Failure to sign out where appropriate will be marked as truant and may result in a loss of Good Standing, at the discretion of the Head of Year.